 CeRCA is the acronym for Centre de Recherches sur la Cognition et l’Apprentissage (Center for Research on Cognition and Learning).
-It was created in January 2008 and is directed by Michel Isingrini, Professor at the University of Tours.
-The CeRCA is a joint venture of the University of Poitiers, the François Rabelais University of Tours, and of the French National Center for Scientific Research (CNRS).
+The CeRCA was created in January 2008 and is directed by Michel Isingrini, Professor at the University of Tours.
+The CeRCA is a joint unit of the Université de Poitiers, the Université François Rabelais at Tours, and of the Centre National de la Recherche Scientifique (CNRS).

 Its main themes of research are the individual development from childhood to old age, memory, language, communication, the social regulation of cognitive operations, and the relationships between physical training and cognition.

-The CeRCA is made up of six research teams :
+The CeRCA is structured around six research teams :